GHOSTAZADA/anonymous-web-authentication/README.md

 CONCLUSION:
-The main idea is that a device authenticates proof of humanity via a national eID.
+The main idea is that a device authenticates proof (and consistency) of humanity via a national eID.
 The RP then authenticates that it’s the same human via the authenticator (the authenticated device).

 The best option could be to store the master seed at the OS level, encrypted via a passkey or hardware token, and integrate it directly into the existing WebAuthn flow.